Tuesday, October 18, 2016

 ¹If this grates on us, it only indicates how bent we are towards being our own god.
 Who hasn't heard or even made the comment, "a little bit of God is OK but let's not go overboard!"

-However when you see those fortunate enough to have great success in this life, still have prolonged periods of loneliness and depression; even ending their lives in the midst of such great "success," this should be a clue we were made for more, far more.
+However, when you see those fortunate enough to have great success in this life, still have prolonged periods of loneliness and depression; even ending their lives in the midst of such great "success," this should be a clue we were made for more, far more.
 We were made for infinite love.

 Some have argued we can be so heavenly minded we are no earthly good when it is the other way around.
 We can not be of any true earthy value until we are totally plugged into the heavenly bliss and glory shared between the Father, Son, and Spirit.
 Or as Jesus says, "And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.'
 The second is this: 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these." - Mar 12:30-31.
-We can only carry at the latter part of this commandment as we are plugged into the former.
+We can only carry out the latter part of this commandment as we plug into the former.

 Tuesday, October 11, 2016